 Book Widgets: Everything You Need to Know

-However, book widgets are considered to be a new topic for many, as there are no confirmed standards yet (or are there?) to be employed by creators other than iBooks Author.
+However, book widgets are considered to be a new topic for many, as there are no confirmed standards yet (or are there?) to be employed by creators other than iBooks Author(discontinued in 2020).
 So you will find online resources about book widgets scarce.
 This is why we decided to collect as much information as we can about book widgets, and give it to you here.

 A lot of visuals will be used to make this article light and easy to follow, so no worries.
 If you’re ready, jump into the first section.